 You may be starting to notice that you might have an addiction.
 You may have been at a party and wanted nothing more than to sit next to the snack bar and devour all the cookies, cakes, chips, and bread.
 Or, maybe you find yourself hoarding candies/ sweets and eating them when no one is around.
-In this post I will share my top 10 tips to breaking a sugar addiction, plus a ton of information about why one might pick up a sugar addiction, and how to overcome it.
+In this post, I will share my top 10 tips for breaking a sugar addiction, plus a ton of information about why one might pick up a sugar addiction, and how to overcome it.

 Top 10 Tips To Breaking A Sugar Addition

 Many of us have felt the urge to grab something sweet, but how do you know when it’s a habit that is getting out of control?
 Hello, my name is Vanessa and I’m a recovering sugar addict.
 It sounds a bit ridiculous to say, but it’s true.
 To be even more honest, I’ve only been in recovery for 3 years, so it is still a new process for me.